Medical tests in Dubai, Abu Dhabi, UAE

 19 August 2010 - new expatriate medical test laws in UAE

-The law has been changed and for most applicants, Hepatitis B (for most applicants) and Hepatitis C are no longer tested.
+The law has been changed so that Hepatitis B (for most applicants) and Hepatitis C are no longer tested.
 Details of the tests are:

-- Hepatitis B - tested for new visa applicants.
+- Hepatitis B - tested for new visa applicants (update: only for some worker categories¹).
 For visa renewals, only some worker categories are tested¹.
 Conflicting statements reported regarding whether or not positive tests result in denial of residence visa and deportation but it appears that the intention is that those tested positive receive treatment and a certificate, to be shown at visa renewal time.

 - Hepatitis C - usually deportation if found positive no longer to be tested as of 19 August 2010 news.